TheCreatorJames/AetherQuest/README.md

 We had several months to implement and design it in our free time, while juggling responsibilities like High School and extracurricular activities like Marching Band.

+We were not allowed to use game engine libraries (except for rendering usage), and implemented the game ourselves.
+I had no prior experience to making games before this, or graphics, or handling input myself, aside from a quick HTML engine.

 ### Contest Information
 For information on the contest that year :